masum2024/esp32-wearable-health-monitor/README.md

 ## 🧪 System Architecture
 The system continuously reads sensor data, validates measurements, evaluates emergency conditions, and triggers alerts when thresholds are exceeded.

+---
+## 📦 Required Libraries
+The following third-party libraries are required to build this project (not included in this repository):

+- Adafruit BusIO
+- Adafruit GFX Library
+- Adafruit MLX90614
+- Adafruit MPU6050
+- Adafruit SSD1306
+- Adafruit Unified Sensor
+- ArduinoJson
+- DFRobot Blood Oxygen Sensor
+- TinyGPSPlus
+- TinyGSM
+- U8g2 for Adafruit GFX

+> Install these libraries using PlatformIO or Arduino Library Manager.